OctopusDeploy/blog/blog/2022-q3/lean-agile-continuous-delivery/index.md

 - Agile processes promote sustainable development.
 The sponsors, developers, and users should be able to maintain a constant pace indefinitely.
 - Simplicity--the art of maximizing the amount of work not done--is essential.

-The principle "work in small batches" is concise, easy to follow, and contributes to achieving half of the Agile principles.
-It doesn't do this on its own, to "deliver working software frequently" we also need to "build quality in" and let "computers perform repetitive tasks".
+The phrasing of the principle "work in small batches" is concise and easy to follow in practice.
+This continuous delivery principle contributes to the attainment of half of the Agile principles.

-Across the 5 continuous delivery principles, all of the key ideas are represented in snappy and actionable statements, with just two exceptions.
+There is also an amplification effect as all 5 principles are combined, to "deliver working software frequently" you need to work in small batches, increase automation, and build quality in.

+There are two Agile principles that are not covered by continuous delivery:

  - Business people and developers must work together daily throughout the project, and
  - The most efficient and effective method of conveying information to and within a development team is face-to-face conversation

-Continuous delivery is centered on the delivery pipeline, which means the process of identification, inception, and initiation aren't the concern of continuous delivery.
-However, the subject of the broader development lifecycle is still discussed in Jez Humble and Dave Farley's *Continuous Delivery* book.
-It may even be the case that continuous delivery challenges these views.
-The authors and editors worked with different tools in different countries and used version control and automated builds to update drafts of the book.
-Remote and asynchronous work is becoming more common, so perhaps face-to-face communication isn't fundamental to successful software development either.
+Continuous delivery is centered on the delivery pipeline, which means the process of identification, inception, and initiation aren't a direct concern of continuous delivery.
+Additionally, in the front matter of the *Continuous Delivery* book, the authors highlight that the book was created according to the ideas it contained.
+The contributors and editors worked using different tools and from different locations.
+They used version control and builds to form a delivery pipeline for the book.
+They didn't work together on a daily basis or convey information face-to-face.

-The principles of continuous delivery are 10% of the size of the Agile principles; just 21 words rather than 180.
-Blaise Pascal is credited with an apology for the length of a letter, excusing himself by saying he had no time to make it shorter.
-In our case, hindsight and the more detailed practices around the deployment pipeline have provided the opportunity for concision.
+As an industry, many organizations who hadn't attempted to work remotely are now ready to experiment with distributed working and this will further challenge real-time face-to-face co-ordination as asynchronous communication becomes more common and familiar.

+In terms of word counts, the principles of continuous delivery are conveyed in 21 words, rather than the 180 words of the Agile principles.
+A combination of hindsight and incisive editing has given us quick compass to check our direction, with the detail being provided in the specific practices of continuous delivery.

 > It’s easy to get bogged down in the details of implementing continuous delivery — tools, architecture, practices, politics — if you find yourself lost, try revisiting these principles and you may find it helps you refocus on what’s important. - [Jez Humble](https://continuousdelivery.com/principles/)